-These Green Chili and Spinach Skillet Enchiladas
+Green Chili and Spinach Skillet Enchiladas

-- 8 corn tortillas 5-6”
+- 8 (6 inch) corn tortillas

 - 2 c spinach, fresh, chopped

-- 1 c black beans, cooked (drained if using canned)
+- 1 c black beans, cooked, drained if using canned

 - ¼ tsp cumin

-- 2 (4oz) cans green chilies
+- 2 (4 oz) cans green chilies

 - 12 oz salsa verde

-- 1 Tbsp flour or masa harina
+- 1 Tbsp masa harina or unbleached all-purpose flour

 - Place 2-3 Tbsp of filling in a line down the center of each corn tortilla.
 Roll the tortilla around the filling and place, seam side down, over the enchilada sauce in the pan.